sodiumbased/ideasclinic-ros/README.md

 ## Using ROS/Camera

 ### Brief Introduction to ROS
-The Robotic Operating System is a collection of Linux packages that enables communication between different components of a system via a graph.
-Such graphs contain nodes, which can be represented each component, that can interact with each other via topics.
+The Robotic Operating System is a collection of Linux packages that enables communication between different components of a system.
+Such graphs contain nodes, which can represent each component, that can interact with each other via topics.
+The network formed by these nodes and topics is known as a graph.
 Specifically, each node can subscribe and publish to one or more topics where once data has been published to a topic every node that's subscribed get pushed with that data.
 The following is a graphical representation of the interactions:

 ![Block diagram of ROS on the Jetson Nano](https://github.com/sodiumbased/me780/blob/master/rosflowchart.png)